 In an effort to encourage settlements, the Court may schedule a settlement conference at any time.
 Counsel also may request that a conference be scheduled at any time when it appears such a conference would be fruitful.
-ATTORNEYS ATTENDING SETTLEMENT CONFERENCES MUST BRING THE PARTY, PRINCIPAL, OR AGENT WITH FULL SETTLEMENT AUTHORITY.
+ATTORNEYS ATTENDING SETTLEMENT CONFERENCES MUST BRING THE PARTY, PRINCIPAL, OR AGENT WITH FULL SETTLEMENT AUTHORITY unless prior permission is granted.

-By full settlement authority, the Court means the person or persons attending must have the authority independently to make necessary financial and settlement decisions.
+By full settlement authority, the Court means the person or persons attending must have the independent authority to make necessary financial and settlement decisions.